Managing Spider Mites in Corn and Soybean

 - Spiromesifen (Oberon); labeled for corn; most effective against egg and immature stages.

-- Hexythiazox (Onager); labeled for corn west of Highway 281 in Nebraska.
+- Hexythiazox (Onager); labeled for field corn.
 Does not control adult mites.

 - Hero (zeta-cypermethrin and bifenthrin); labeled for corn and soybeans